••home

 purchase/rent

-for information, perusal materials, sales, or rental, please contact
+for information, perusal materials, sales, or rental, please visit

 program notes

 Dedicated to Maurice Skones and Pacific Lutheran University's Choir of the West, Psalm 100 (1982) is a diatonic, tripartite work for a cappella chorus of mixed voices.
 The work was first performed by the Choir of the West in 1983 while on a tour that included a concert at the National Conference of the American Choral Director's Association in Nashville.
-Psalm 100 has also been heard in more recent years in performances with Richard Sparks conducting both the Choir of the West and Seattle's Choral Union.

-According to Melinda Bargreen of the Seattle Times, "[Psalm 100 ] is a gorgeous piece of choral writing, vividly dramatic and highly complicated, with convoluted textures resolving into a consonance that sounds as if the gates of heaven had opened."
+According to Melinda Bargreen of the Seattle Times, "[Psalm 100] is a gorgeous piece of choral writing, vividly dramatic and highly complicated, with convoluted textures resolving into a consonance that sounds as if the gates of heaven had opened."

 In section I of Psalm 100, the first sopranos and first tenors sing a melody against an accompaniment consisting of an expanding contrapuntal texture.
 After the chorale of section II, section III presents both homophonic and polyphonic textures simultaneously.
 The work ends with a "joyful noise" as the texture thickens to include as many parts as singers.